ptoscano/pytest-client-tools/docs/fixtures.md

 This fixture signals that the test requires the Candlepin server, and in particular an external Candlepin server whose details are in the configuration.

-Since this fixture requires details of a Candlepin server set up in the configuration, if a server is not fully configured (any of the `candlepin.host`, `candlepin.port`, `candlepin.prefix`, `candlepin.username`, and `candlepin.password` keys is missing) then this fixture will skip the test automatically.
+This fixture requires details of a Candlepin server set up in the configuration, and if a server is not fully configured then this fixture will skip the test automatically.
+The configuration keys that are needed for this are:

+- `candlepin.host`,
+- `candlepin.port`
+- `candlepin.prefix`
+- either of:
+    - `candlepin.username` and `candlepin.password`
+    - `candlepin.activation_keys` and `candlepin.org`

 The type of the fixture is the [`Candlepin`][pytest_client_tools.candlepin.Candlepin] class.